SecondThundeR/ghosty/README.md

 This is repository of some random bot for Discord which was created just for fun and for some educational purposes *(Made with Discord.py library)*

 ## Current state of this bot
-At the moment, the Python version of this bot is not supported and, probably, will stop working after April 2022 (More about this [**here**](https://gist.github.com/Rapptz/4a2f62751b9600a31a0d3c78100287f1)).
-New version (3.0), being developed in [**JavaScript branch**](https://github.com/SecondThundeR/ghosty/tree/javascript-madness).
+At the moment, the Python version of this bot is not supported and, probably, will stop working after April 2022 *(More about this [**here**](https://gist.github.com/Rapptz/4a2f62751b9600a31a0d3c78100287f1))*.
+3.0.0 version, being developed in [**JavaScript branch**](https://github.com/SecondThundeR/ghosty/tree/javascript-madness).

-At the moment, porting to JavaScript is at the initial stage and there is no exact time for the completion of porting *(It is also possible that this case will be abandoned, but I hope this will not happen)*
+For now, porting to JavaScript is at the initial stage and there is no exact time for the completion of porting *(It is also possible that this case will be abandoned, but I hope this will not happen)*

 ## How to use this bot